jordancccac/fall21python2_jc/Crime_Analytics_API_Project/README.md

     Both programs adhere to the same overarching structure:
       1. The API is called using a particular police force, one of their neighborhoods, and particular dates.
       2. A crime report for that location and date is returned.
-      3. The data is analyzed and can measure the crime rate, and other metrics including outcomes and types of crimes.
+      3. The data is analyzed to measure the crime rate and other metrics including outcomes and types of crimes.
+      4. The results are visualized in graphs.

 ![Crime Analytics Diagram.io](/Crime_Analytics_API_Project/Crime_API_Diagram.jpg "Program Diagram")